 Around the world cities account for 70% of greenhouse emissions from energy, and local actions will be crucial in meeting international commitments to curb climate change.
 National commitments under the Paris Agreement will not be enough to limit warming to 2-degrees Celsius, the scientifically established limit to avoid the worst impacts of climate change.
 Of the remaining gap between agreed-upon commitments and the emissions reductions necessary to keep temperatures under the 2-degree limit, it is estimated that city and local actions can deliver a third of the needed cuts.

-Boulder’s announcement was made at an event hosted by Sierra Club’s Rocky Mountain Chapter, Environment Colorado, Google’s Project Sunroof, and the Climate Reality Project, and brought together more than 30 groups and organizations encouraging other cities in Colorado to commit to 100% renewable energy.
+Boulder’s announcement was made at an event hosted by Sierra Club’s Rocky Mountain Chapter, Environment Colorado, Google’s Project Sunroof, and the Climate Reality Project, and brought together more than 30 groups and organizations encouraging other Colorado cities to join Boulder in committing to 100% renewable energy.

 In announcing the program, Boulder Mayor Suzanne Jones emphasized the importance of local action in reducing greenhouse gas emissions and framed the decision in terms of the climate change impacts Colorado is already experiencing: “Boulder is committed to achieving 100 percent renewable electricity by 2030, as part of our strategy to achieve 80 percent greenhouse gas emission reductions by 2050.
 Climate change is the issue of our time, threatening to fundamentally change the way we live our lives.
 We are already experiencing increasingly intense and frequent wildfires, declining snow packs, droughts and more extreme weather events.
 Yet, it is increasingly clear that Congress is not going to address climate change; cities like Boulder need to take the lead.
 We can act as a model for cities across Colorado to craft a sustainable future by shifting our energy model from the dirty fossil fuels of the past to clean, renewable energy.”